-Johannesburg - The proposed high-speed railway project between Durban and Johannesburg is ready to be presented to cabinet for approval, Transport Minister Sibusiso Ndebele
+Johannesburg - The proposed high-speed railway project between Durban and Johannesburg is ready to be presented to cabinet for approval, Transport Minister Sibusiso Ndebele said on Tuesday.

 Cabinet approval would start a process which included a feasibility study on the viability of the rail link, Ndebele said.